I’ve tried calling a few times but nobody answers. Are you guys out of business?

 Do you offer refunds?

-Refunds can only be honoured up to 48 hours before the booking date as it is unlikely that we will fill the slot at such short notice.
-If you are in ANY doubt as to whether your car will be ready, then don’t buy the mapping time as it will cost you money if it isn’t.
+Refunds are no problem up to 48 hours before the booking date.
+After that point it is unlikely that we will fill the slot that was allocated to you at such short notice.
+If you are in ANY doubt as to whether your car will be ready, then please don’t buy the mapping time as it will cost you money if it isn’t fit to do on the day.

 No refunds will be given once you are into your booking time.
 For example, if you have booked 5 hours, we commit that 5 hours to your car.
 If after just an hour it becomes apparent that your car is not in a fit state to continue, then we cannot refund the unused time because we commit the time specifically to you when you book it.
 An equipment failure on our part would obviously be ‘on us.’